Treee/webgl2-app/README.md

 ## AWS S3 Bucket

 After the code successfully builds, the site is deployed to an S3 bucket which hosts the site.

+## 2D

+The 2D tab is the 2D canvas game engine sandbox.
+It is used to provide helpful insight

+## Pathfinder

+The Pathfinder tab has the maze editor and A* pathfinder algorithm